- ACRONYMS

 - AHI/REI 5 - 29.9 - PAP or mandibular advancement device

-- All patients should receive counseling on behavioral and lifestyle treatment [4]
+- All patients should receive counseling on behavioral and lifestyle therapy [4]

 - Positive airway pressure (PAP)

 - Efficacy - PAP is the most studied and preferred treatment for OSA.
-PAP is effective in reducing the AHI to the normal range in greater than 90% of patients when used appropriately.
-Acceptable adherence to PAP is typically defined as at least 4 hours of use for ≥ 5 nights a week.
+When used appropriately, PAP reduces the AHI to the normal range in more than 90% of patients.
+Acceptable adherence is typically defined as at least 4 hours of use for ≥ 5 nights a week.

-- Disadvantages - the main drawback to PAP is patient discomfort and acceptance.
-In studies, 65 - 80% of people who start using PAP are still using it after 4 years.
+- Disadvantages - the main drawback to PAP is patient acceptance.
+In studies lasting up to 4 years, PAP adherence has ranged from 65 - 80%.
 Side effects of PAP include discomfort, upper airway dryness, nasal congestion, and skin irritation.
 [1,2,5,6]

 - Mandibular advancement devices

-- A mandibular advancement device covers the upper and lower teeth and holds the mandible in an advanced position which increases upper airway volume
+- Overview - A mandibular advancement device, which covers the upper and lower teeth, holds the mandible in an advanced position, increasing upper airway volume

-- Efficacy - mandibular advancement devices are not as effective as PAP, and they are generally not recommended for severe OSA.
-In a meta-analysis that encompassed 34 randomized controlled trials, the devices reduced the AHI by an average of 13.6.
+- Efficacy - mandibular advancement devices are not as effective as PAP and generally are not recommended for severe OSA.
+In a meta-analysis encompassing 34 randomized controlled trials, the devices reduced the AHI by an average of 13.6.

 - Disadvantages - the devices require adequate dental and periodontal structures.
 The devices may cause or exacerbate temporomandibular joint (TMJ) discomfort.
 Tooth movement may occur with long-term use.
 [1,2,5,6]